What Are Lawn Sweepers?

-Cleaning up these clippings is an important part of caring for your lawn.
+Figuring out what to do with these clippings is an important part of caring for your lawn.
 Leaving some can create a mulch that nourishes your grass.
-But leave too many, and they might block the sunlight that your live grass needs.
+But leave too many, and they might block the sunlight that your grass needs to live.

 So how can you collect grass clippings with more speed and efficiency?
 Easy: with a lawn sweeper, also known as a leaf sweeper!

 Benefits of a Lawn Sweeper